thousandbrainsproject/tbp.monty/docs/future-work/cmp-hierarchy-improvements/separate-location-and-feature-messages-in-cmp.md

 The location information and the feature information therefore share the same message type, and the LM has to flag the location-only step at the start of its matching and exploratory steps.

 Ideally, we want two kinds of messages that can be sent independently:
-- a location message that communicates the sensor location (or displacements) to the LMs.
+- a location message that communicates the sensor location (or displacements, see [Can We Change the CMP to Use Displacements Instead of Locations?](../voting-improvements/can-we-change-the-cmp-to-use-displacements-instead-of-locations.md)) to the LMs.
 - a feature message that communicates all the morphological and non-morphological features.

 An LM would update its hypotheses on every location message and only process features when a feature message arrives, which is what the flags currently allows us to do.